paulbarby/cat-vs-dogs/README.md

 - Eating a fish power-up (`🐟`) makes the dogs vulnerable (`🦴`), allowing you to catch them and send them back to the central pound for bonus points.
 - The game features 5 levels with increasing dog speed and progressively complex mazes (though you might need to define unique maze layouts for levels 3-5 in `game.js`!).
 - It keeps track of your score, lives, and saves the high score locally.

+## How to Play

+1. Download or clone this repository to your local machine
+2. Navigate to the downloaded folder
+3. Open the `cat_vs_dog_v2.html` file in your web browser
+4. Click "Start Game" and use the arrow keys to control the cat!

 ## The Development Process: A Collaboration with Gemini